1924 Wyoming gubernatorial special election: Democratic convention

 As the Democratic convention convened in Cheyenne on October 14, speculation swirled around four potential candidates: Nellie Tayloe Ross, the widow of Governor Ross; Attorney General David J. Howell; former Assistant Secretary of the Interior Samuel G. Hopkins; and Charles D. Carey, the son of former Governor Joseph M. Carey.
 Ross was reported to be the favorite of the convention's delegates and it was considered a "not entirely remote" possibility that if the Democratic Party nominated her, the Republican Party would, too.

 As the convention started, however, it was unclear if Ross would be a candidate.
 By her own account, she was uncertain whether she would accept the nomination:

 The state party chairman relayed this uncertainty, saying that Ross had informed him that she might not accept a nomination.
 At the beginning of the convention, Hopkins withdrew from consideration and the race apparently narrowed to Carey and Howell.
 However, Carey's reluctance to accept the nomination pushed the convention to adjourn for several hours.

 When the convention returned, delegates put Ross's name, and that of former State Senator Patrick J. O'Connor, into consideration.
 O'Connor withdrew and the convention unanimously nominated Ross.
 Ross was informed that she had been nominated and had just 45 minutes to accept or decline it prior to the filing deadline.
 She reported that she was "overwhelmed" by the "warm protestations of loyalty and confident predictions of victory of those faithful friends," and "the first thing I knew, I was committed."

 Republican convention

-On the Republican side, speculation about potential candidates circled around three men: former State Representative Eugene J. Sullivan; acting Governor Lucas; and C. Watt Brandon, an official with the Coolidge presidential campaign.
+On the Republican side, speculation about potential candidates circled around three men: former State Representative E. J. Sullivan; acting Governor Lucas; and C. Watt Brandon, an official with the Coolidge presidential campaign.
 Though former Governor Robert D. Carey was favored by many of the convention delegates, he ultimately declined to run.
 During the course of the convention, Brandon, Lucas, and Sullivan were all nominated, as were attorney George Brimmer; former State Senator H.J.
 Chassell, and banker S. A. Nelson.
 After several rounds of balloting, Sullivan emerged as the presumptive nominee, winning the support of 17 out of 22 committee members, who then moved to nominate him unanimously.